vladpaun-tudelft/cse1105-csep-2024/README.md

 # NetNote

+> **⚠️ Archived Repository**
+> This project is no longer actively maintained.
+It was originally developed as part of the TU Delft CSE1105 course (2024) and is now archived for reference and historical purposes only.

 This repository contains the NetNote application, developed as part of the CSE project.
 NetNote is a distributed note-taking application designed to run in a client-server architecture, enabling seamless note organization, collaboration, and synchronization.

 ---